dvzrd/react-ui/README.md

-# React UI
+# The Chad React UI

-React UI is a component library bundled with Rollup.js to commonJs, ES6 Modules, Storybook, Tailwind CSS, Shadcn UI.
+A React UI component library bundled with Rollup.js to commonJs, ES6 Modules, Storybook, Tailwind CSS, and Shadcn UI.

 This project is a clone of [Shared](https://github.com/behzadam/shared) and has been updated for personal use.